RyanLatimer/Autonomous-Robot-Science-Fair-Project/README.md

 ## Installation

 1. Esnure that you have the latest version of MicroPython for your Raspberry Pi Pico accessible at https://www.raspberrypi.com/documentation/microcontrollers/micropython.html
-2. Download the main.py file located in the [Programs](Programs) Folder and flash it onto the Pico - Add link to locations
+2. Download the main.py file located in the [Programs](Programs) Folder and flash it onto the Pico
 3. Rebuild the circuitry according to the schematics and CAD files loacted in the Design Folder -Add link to loactions

 ## Usage

 Utilize the program according to the instruction in the USAGE.md file. - Add link to location

+## Contribution

+Contributions to this project are creatly appreciate howver no pull reuqests to the code, schematics, or CAD will be accepted before the end date of the science fair.
+Beginning April 1st, contribtion will be accepted and the project further improved.
+Please make contributions in accordance to the Code of Conduct.

 ## Liscense
 This work is liscened under the GNU General Public Liscense GPLv3 - see the [LICENSE](LICENSE) file for details